sooriyaarachchi/pybites.github.io-src/content/generators.md

 				if not tweet.retweeted and 'RT @' not in tweet.text:
 					yield tweet

-* get all our challenges repo's forks:
+* Get all our challenges repo's forks:

 		def get_forks():
 			page_num = 0